 A single Boeing 747 alone can contain over 6 million individual parts, each with its own origin, maintenance schedule, and replacement requirements.
 Mechanics had to consult mainframe systems manually, using green screen terminals and written documentation.
 Something as minor as a broken toilet seat could delay flights for hours due to the slow and siloed maintenance lookup process.

-The Strategy: Integrating Without Rebuilding
+The Strategy: API-Driven Integration Without System Replacement

 Instead of rewriting and merging two massive back-end systems, which most vendors estimate would take years, Adaptigent took a different approach.
 With our Adaptive Integration Fabric, we created a unified front-end interface that connected both legacy systems without causing any disruption